paulwizviz/lotterystat/docs/arch.md

 * `test` - a container for stuff to support testing
 * `web` - a container for one or more Web UI codes, such as ReactJS

-## `Ebenezer`

-There are two versions of `Ebenezer`:

-* `ebzcli` - A command line version of the app
-* `ebzui` - An embedded web-based application

-By default, the application stores its runtime state in the folder `$HOME/.ebz`.
-A component of the runtime state folder is a SQLite db file.
-The location of the state folder is customisable.
-The application configuration file in macOS and Linux are located in the folder where the app is store.

-<u>Source Codes</u>

-The main package for ebzcli is located in [./cmd/ebenezer/ebzcli](../cmd/ebenezer/ebzcli/)

-The main package for ebzui is located in [./cmd/ebenezer/ebzui](../cmd/ebenezer/ebzul/)